 We pour the squeezed juice into the cooking pot.
 We then run the juice through a small

 mesh strainer till clear of pulp.
 We call this gourmet juice

 since we use the minimum water in the processing

-You may need to add a few ounces of water to get exactly six quarts of juice.
+You may need to add a few ounces of water to get exactly four quarts of juice from two gallons of Mayhaw fruit.
 We do not add any other additional water.
 Nor do we amend the recipe by adding apple juice to "stretch" the mayhaw juice.

-One gallon of mayhaw juice provides four batches of jelly of a little more than 3.0 pints each.
-This yields one case of 12 pints.
+One gallon of our mayhaw juice provides four batches of jelly of a little more than 3.0 pints each.
+This yields approximately 12 pints of jelly.
 The small amount of extra jelly goes into the fridge to use on those biscuits tomorrow morning.

 our Squeezo with the berry screen in place to strain the

 cooked fruit also yields an added bonus of 8 cups of mayhaw